-Some may also have special educational needs and disabilities (SEND) and may have a statement, or Education, Health and Care Plan (EHCP) which brings together health and social care needs, as well as their special educational provision and the SEND Code of Practice (2014) is followed.
+Some may also have special educational needs and disabilities (SEND) and may have an Education, Health and Care Plan (EHCP) which brings together health and social care needs, as well as their special educational provision and the SEND Code of Practice (2014) is followed.

 At Trafalgar Community Infant School we put arrangements in place to support pupils at school with medical conditions as needed.
-Please refer to the school's Medicines in School Policy.
+Please refer to the school's First Aid and Intimate and Personal Care Policy.